urakubo/Parajuli/README.md

 This project is licensed under the MIT license - see the [LICENSE](LICENSE) file for details.

 ## Reference
-Geometry and the placement of spine synapses along a dendrite
+Geometry and the organizational principle of spine synapses along a dendrite

 Laxmi K Parajuli, Hidetoshi Urakubo, Ai Takahashi-Nakazato, Roberto Ogelman, Hirohide Iwasaki, Masato Koike, Hyung-Bae Kwon, Shin Ishii, Won Chan Oh, Yugo Fukazawa, and Shigeo Okabe, In revision.